For as long as I can remember, I’ve been fascinated by what motivates people as they choose what to buy.

 While this seemed unfair, I realized that the more successful products and services came from those companies who took this into account.

-I further realized that many companies get stuck after they launch new products or services.
-They launch with great fanfare and can bank on their newness for a while, but when the novelty runs out they often stall.
+I further realized that many brands get stuck after their initial run.
+They launch with great fanfare and ride that momentum to gain traction, but when the novelty runs out they often stall.
 They enter this kind of awkward, “adolescent” phase where they’re spinning their wheels and not making progress.
 Growth suddenly stops or falters.

-So today, I combine these two things: my fascination with why people buy and the problems that new products and services often have as they struggle to become established.
+So today, I combine these two things: my fascination with why people buy and the problems that brands encounter as they struggle to grow.
 I help companies figure out what aspects of their marketing efforts are not working and I show them how to fix them.
 As a result they invest marketing dollars most wisely and get back to growing sales again as quickly as possible.

-Click here to read about some of the brands I have helped.
+Click here to read about the insights I’ve gleaned to help brands grow.